Skip to content

 Splunk MCP Server prerequisite:

 The AI Assistant requires Splunk MCP Server (Splunkbase App 7931) v1.1.0 or later, installed on the same search head as the LogServ App.
 Cookie auth from the same Splunk Web session works by default on HTTP-only Splunk; an optional bearer token can be configured for OAuth-strict environments.
-See Splunk MCP Setup for end-to-end configuration, troubleshooting, and the auto-mint roadmap.
+See Splunk MCP Setup for end-to-end configuration and troubleshooting.

 Environment Topology Architecture